 Her most recent book, Pilgrim Routes of the British Isles, was released in 2016.
 Drawing on her previous research into the sensory experience of devotion, Emma is currently completing research on the transformation of devotion following the Break with Rome and throughout the sixteenth century.
-She is also in the process of writing her next book (entitled Heaven On Earth: The Lives & Legacies of the World’s Greatest Cathedrals, to be published by Head of Zeus), and is in the final stages of transforming her PhD thesis into a book.
+Her next book (Heaven On Earth: The Lives & Legacies of the World’s Greatest Cathedrals) is to be published by Head of Zeus in 2021 and is in the final stages of transforming her PhD thesis into a book for a popular audience.
 Emma’s lead chapter in The Oxford Handbook of Later Medieval Archaeology in Britain was published in early 2018, while she is penning further chapters and articles on medieval shrines, the material culture of devotion, cult rivalry and architectural depictions within medieval stained glass.
 She is also a regular writer for magazines including BBC History, History Today, History Revealed, BBC Countryfile, and a tour guide for Historical Trips and Andante Travels, unravelling the history of architectural sites to parties across the UK.

 Emma is truly at ease in front of audiences and the media.
 An experienced and busy public speaker, the list of lectures and presentations she has given is extensive, and have covered a wide array of subjects associated with social, cultural and religious history, historic buildings, art and architecture.
 She has been invited to present talks at the Courtauld Institute of Art, Oxford University, the Listed Property Show, Who Do You Think You Are?, the Durham World Heritage Site and the Institute for Historical Research.